JJ-FZF is a TUI

 command variants.
 All repository modifications carried out by

-are printed to stderr
+jj-fzf are printed to stderr, which helps a

 lot in debugging and serves as a good learning aid.